-19 Ibid.
+&lt;sup>26 Ibid.
 Table 4.2, page 68.

-Pakistan has already made clear that it will use nuclear weapons to defend itself.
+When a high profile terrorist attack occurs in India, Pakistan is held responsible as occurred following the outrageous attack on the Indian Parliament (December 2001) and the more recent barbaric train bombings in Bombay (July 2006).
+In the former case India actually mobilized its military forces in a war like deployment on the India Pakistan border. (iii) In the case of an Indian incursion into Pakistani territory following a chance terrorist attack, if the territorial gains of Indian forces reach an unspecified critical level, Pakistan has already made clear that it will use nuclear weapons to defend itself.
 At the same time the declared Indian nuclear doctrine involves in response, an all out nuclear attack on Pakistan.
-As the Indian Defence Minister George Fernandes clarified in December 2002, such an all out nuclear retaliation will occur even if Pakistan drops a nuclear bomb on Indian forces operating within Pakistani territory20.
+As the Indian Defence Minister George Fernandes clarified in December 2002, such an all out nuclear retaliation will occur even if Pakistan drops a nuclear bomb on Indian forces operating within Pakistani territory.

 These elements of the Pakistan-India problematique, could spark a military confrontation between the two states at any time.
 Moreover there is a grave danger that given the relative lack of geographic depth in the Pakistan case, a conventional war could very quickly reach the nuclear threshold.
 That this prospect is terribly real was illustrated on at least three occasions: (i) First, India's Operation Brass Tacks in 1986.
 This military exercise which was seen by Pakistan as a prelude to an Indian invasion, led to a threat of nuclear war by the then Pakistani Foreign Minister, Mr. Sahibzada Yaqub Khan, given explicitly to his old college mate Mr. I.K.
 Gujral, the Indian Foreign Minister during a meeting in Delhi. (ii) The second illustration is the Kargil conflict in 1999.
 It quickly escalated to a mobilization of military forces along the international border, and the danger of an all out war became so grave, that Prime Minister Nawaz Sharif had to rush to Washington to get President Clinton's support to avoid it.
-Bruce Reidel21, who was present during the Nawaz-Clinton meeting, claims the US had information that Pakistan was preparing its nuclear arsenal for possible use.
-Furthermore, he claims that Clinton actually asked Sharif "if he knew how advanced the threat of nuclear war really was?"22 (iii) After the attack by armed militants on the Indian Parliament, India mobilized its military forces along the international border with Pakistan and tension rose to a point where Pakistan threatened "unconventional" military retaliation if war broke out23.
-Thus
+Bruce Reidel, who was present during the Nawaz-Clinton meeting, claims the US had information that Pakistan was preparing its nuclear arsenal for possible use.
+Furthermore, he claims that Clinton actually asked Sharif "if he knew how advanced the threat of nuclear war really was?"

-20 Global Security Newswire, December 30, 2002.
+&lt;sup>27 Global Security Newswire, December 30, 2002.

-21 Bruce Reidel was at that time President Clinton's Special Assistant for Near Eastern and South Asia Affairs at the National Security Council.
+&lt;sup>28 Bruce Reidel was at that time President Clinton's Special Assistant for Near Eastern and South Asia Affairs at the National Security Council.

-22 See, Bruce Reidel, American Diplomacy and the 1999 Kargil Summit at Blair House, Center for the Advanced Study of India, University of Pennsylvania, 2002.
+&lt;sup>29 See, Bruce Reidel, American Diplomacy and the 1999 Kargil Summit at Blair House, Center for the Advanced Study of India, University of Pennsylvania, 2002.